polyzium/MouseTiler/README.md

 qdbus org.kde.KWin /KWin reconfigure
 ```

-If the window configuration contains corrupted data, it can be manually deleted in the file: `~/.config/kde.org/kwin.conf` under key `...`.
+If the mouse tiler configuration contains corrupted data, it can be manually deleted in the file: `~/.config/kde.org/kwin.conf` under key `TBD`.

 ## <p id="compatibility"></p>Compatibility ##